 - Shed the pounds

 Cutting carbs is a great weight loss strategy.
 Studies show that keto diets help people lose weight faster than low-fat diets.
 This is because low-carb diets tend to eliminate excess water from the body.
 As your insulin levels go down, your kidneys start getting rid of excess sodium which leads to rapid weight loss.
 But after 6 months on a keto diet, the weight can start creeping back on as people revert to their old ways of eating.
-But don’t give up – it’s better to think of it as a lifestyle so you can stick to it long-term.
+But don’t give up – it’s better to think of it as a healthy eating lifestyle so you can stick to it long-term.

 - Beat the belly bulge

 You may have heard that not all fat is the same.
-Something that’s particularly harmful is called visceral fat – that’s the stuff stored around your abdomen that can lead to high inflammation levels as it’s lodged around your vital organs.
+Something that’s particularly harmful is something called visceral fat – that’s the stuff stored around your abdomen that can lead to high inflammation levels as it’s lodged around your vital organs.
 But ketogenic diets are found to burn visceral fat better than other ways of eating.

 - Improve those health stats